 I recently heard from a friend of a friend about her choice.
 She has become a nomad.
 She sold her house of thirty years and now moves between the West Coast of the United States, Mexico, and Europe, staying at each for long stints with travel interspersed.
 When she alights, she finds a short-term rental or stays with friends.
 She has carved out an interesting lifestyle.
 Her retirement may seem scary to some and exciting to others.
 I’ve heard (though it might not be correct) that the same Chinese character designates both danger and opportunity.
 Regardless of the Chinese alphabet, the metaphor holds.

-I know of others who become minimalists, opting for the human version of turtles carrying their homes on their backs.
+I know of others who become minimalists, opting for the human version of turtles carrying their homes on their back.
 These folks give up most worldly possessions, buy an RV, and continuously move about as the whim takes them.

 Many downsize and find a like-minded demographic in which to settle such as an active senior retirement community.
 That was my decision.
 Still others strike out for distant and exotic lands, domestic or international, to pursue a passion–think Paul Gauguin.